juxt/yada/dev/resources/user-guide.md

 #### Then we code the response...

 Usually, the target handler is developed by the application developer.
-But with yada, the application developer passes a ordinary Clojure map, called a _resource map_ to a special yada function, `yada/handler`, which returns the target handler.
+But with yada, the application developer passes a ordinary Clojure map, called a _resource description_ to a special yada function, `yada/handler`, which returns the target handler.

 If you are unfamiliar with web development in Clojure, let's explain that again using some basic Clojure code.
 Here is a simple Ring-compatible handler function :-